Consortis-Geospatial/evrymap-angular/README.md

 - Edit the configuration.json file in the "/src/assets/config/" folder accordingly.

 **proxy**
-If you need the advanced filter tab you have to setup the proxy server from //todo proxy link
+If you need the advanced filter tab you have to setup the proxy server from https://github.com/Consortis-Geospatial/resource-proxy-node

 - Git clone the project or download it.
 - Run